-Property Location: The subject property is located north of Tavistock Lakes Boulevard, west of Narcoossee Road, and south of the Central Florida Greeneway (SR 417) (16.493 acres, District 1).

-Applicant's Request:

-- 1. Specific Parcel Master Plan (SPMP) approval for an amendment to Phase 1 for an additional 3,900 sq. ft. to a total of 6,300 sq ft. mixed use building, 2,300 sq. ft. multipurpose building and a 3,000 sq. ft. fitness center; and approval of Phase 2 which includes 141 dwelling units. - 2.
-Request for a Major Subdivision Plat to create the Preliminary Plat for Phase 2 of the neighborhood center (11.324 acres).
+Owner James L. Zboril Lake Nona Land Company, Property Location: The subject property is located north of Tavistock Lakes Boulevard, west of Narcoossee Road, and south of the Central Florida Greeneway (SR 417) (16.493 acres, Staff's Recommendation: Approval subject to the conditions in the staff report.
+LLC District 1).
+Applicant Heather Isaacs Lake Nona Land Company, LLC Applicant's Request: Specific Parcel Master Plan (SPMP) approval for an amendment to Phase 1 for an additional 3,900 sq. ft. to a total of 6,300 sq ft. mixed use building, 2,300 sq. ft. multipurpose building and a 3,000 sq. ft. fitness Project Planner center; and approval of Phase 2 which in- cludes 141 dwelling units.
+Michelle Beamon, AICP 2.
+Request for a Major Subdivision Plat to create the Preliminary Plat for Phase 2 of Updated: May 28, 2015 the neighborhood center (11.324 acres).